 RONALD K. RYBAR, FHFMA, CMPA

 As the Founder and President of The Rybar Group, Ron offers over thirty-five (35) years of experience in healthcare financial management to our clients.
 Ron began his career working in the Finance department of various Michigan hospitals, before becoming a consultant with a national public accounting firm, focusing on healthcare clients.
 He formed The Rybar Group in 1989 with the mission to provide quality service to healthcare management, while assisting them in maintaining financial viability through compliant, efficient business operations.
-He has spent the past twenty-six (26) years leading The Rybar Group in becoming a nationally recognized premier healthcare consulting firm.
+He has spent the past thirty (30) years leading The Rybar Group in becoming a nationally recognized premier healthcare consulting firm.

 Over the years, Ron has worked with providers nationwide on engagements related to financial performance, payment optimization, data integrity and compliance with federal and third-party payor regulations.
 Ron’s successes include: